Ubiquitin: Ubiquitylation

 In the ubiquitylation cascade, E1 can bind with many E2s, which can bind with hundreds of E3s in a hierarchical way.
 Having levels within the cascade allows tight regulation of the ubiquitylation machinery.
 Other ubiquitin-like proteins (UBLs) are also modified via the E1–E2–E3 cascade, although variations in these systems do exist.

 E4 enzymes, or ubiquitin-chain elongation factors, are capable of adding pre-formed polyubiquitin chains to substrate proteins.
 For example, multiple monoubiquitylation of the tumor suppressor p53 by Mdm2 can be followed by addition of a polyubiquitin chain using p300 and CBP.

+Some proteins contain extended lysine-free regions, known as lysine deserts, which have been studied as features that may limit lysine-directed ubiquitination while still allowing other forms of ubiquitin-dependent regulation.

+Ubiquitination of non-protein substrates

+Although ubiquitination was historically considered a protein-specific post-translational modification, recent studies have shown that ubiquitin can also be conjugated to certain non-protein molecules.
+These include lipopolysaccharides (LPS), phospholipids and other metabolites.
+A notable example is the E3 ligase RNF213 which can attach ubiquitin to the lipid A moiety of bacterial LPS, promoting xenophagic clearance of invading bacteria.
+These findings expand the known scope of ubiquitin signaling beyond classical post-translational protein modification.

 Types

 Ubiquitylation affects cellular process by regulating the degradation of proteins (via the proteasome and lysosome), coordinating the cellular localization of proteins, activating and inactivating proteins, and modulating protein–protein interactions.
 These effects are mediated by different types of substrate ubiquitylation, for example the addition of a single ubiquitin molecule (monoubiquitylation) or different types of ubiquitin chains (polyubiquitylation).